Ierzi/pysimple/README.md

 # PySimple
-A module that Gives modifications, new functions and better syntax to python.
+A module that gives modifications, new functions and better syntax to python.
 This is PySimple.